Rwb3n/nonprofit-tracker/AI_ASSISTANT_GUIDE_FOR_PROJECT_WORKSPACES.md

      This document has been deprecated and replaced by [New Document Name](path/to/new-document.md).
      Please refer to the new document for the most current information.
      ```

+10. **Changelog Maintenance:**
+   - The **CHANGELOG.md** file in the root directory serves as the central record of all documentation changes.
+   - This file must be updated at the end of each work session to record all documentation activities.
+   - Follow the established format:
+     ```markdown
+     ## YYYY-MM-DD (Date of changes)

+     ### Added
+     - New documents or features added

+     ### Updated
+     - Changes to existing documents

+     ### Fixed
+     - Bug fixes or corrections

+     ### Removed
+     - Deprecated or removed content
+     ```
+   - Each entry should include links to affected files where applicable.
+   - The CHANGELOG.md file helps track progress, provides context for changes, and serves as a historical record.

 This workspace organization ensures clear separation of responsibilities and maintains high documentation quality and consistency across the project.